awwdev/rpg/README.md

 # MiniSTL
 Minimal basic library - simple, readable and extendable.

-- Containers (Array, Bitset, String, Variant, Optional?)
+- Containers (Array, Bitset, String)
-- Allocator
+- Global allocator functions
-- Logger
+- Logger and Profiler
 - Math (Matrix, Quaternion)
-- Profiler
 - Window and window events
-- Renderer
+- Vulkan Renderer
-- Misc (Types)
+- Misc (Types, ...)

 This is Work In Progress!

 # Rationale

-## mini::Array
+## mini::box::Array
 - fixed size (capacity-based with internal count)
 	- auto growth can be harmful on perf (reallocations), can lead to ptr invalidation and makes it harder to use with custom allocators
 	- simple inheritance (without vtable) is used so the (abstract) base can be passed around without the need of writing Array<T, N> everywhere